Heating of the intracluster medium by buoyant bubbles and sound waves: Cluster Model

 where $\rho_{\rm g} $ is the gas density and $c_{\rm p}$ is the specific heat at constant pressure.
 The volume heating rate due to viscous and conductive dissipation is then given by

 Applying this idea to the Perseus cluster, \cite{Fabian2005} suggested energy dissipation due to frequencies in the range $f_{-6}=0.2-1$, with the slope $\zeta=1.8$, to balance the radiative cooling at the cluster cores.
-In this work, we also consider heating by sound waves having frequency spectrum with $\zeta=1.8$ such that acoustic luminosity in a frequency interval ($f$, $f+df$) is given by,
+In this work, we will consider heating by sound waves with $\zeta=1.8$ such that acoustic luminosity in a frequency interval ($f$, $f+df$) is given by